JesusRH97/Aruco-Detector/README.txt

 The following project consists on a Aruco detector.
 The camera detects the Aruco and draws a square on it.
 The system generally works well altough you must place correctly the Aruco just in front of the camera, otherwise the camera won´t detect the Aruco.

+To find out more about this project please visit the following link https://www.youtube.com/watch?v=BExaHWlH20w